 - Winning candidate(s) will be notified by the FPL Election Clerk.

-The Florida Public Library’s annual budget vote and trustee election will be held on Thursday, April 6, 2017 from 9 a.m. to 9 p.m. at the library at 4 Cohen Circle, Florida.
+The Florida Public Library’s annual budget vote and trustee election will be held on Thursday, April 8, 2021 from 9 a.m. to 9 p.m. in the library at 4 Cohen Circle, Florida.
 The library is a school district public library, sharing the same geographical boundaries as the Florida Union Free School district.

-Included on the ballot will be the proposition for the library’s operating budget and the election of three trustees for terms commencing July 1.
-Two terms are for three years and one term is for one year.
-The candidate receiving the fewest votes will earn the one year term.
-The open seats are those of incumbents Beth Pskowski, William Kelemen and Nancy Scott.
-The 2017-2018 proposed tax levy for voters’ approval is $443,940 which represents an increase of $15,590 over the current year.
-Copies of the budget are available in the library and a special information meeting on the budget will be held on Monday, March 6 at 7:30 p.m.
+Included on the ballot will be a proposition for the library’s operating budget and the election of four trustees for terms commencing July 1.
+Three terms are for three years and one term is for one year.
+The open seats are those of incumbents Laura Fernandez, Ron Kamrowski, Cecelia Lillard and Stella Kosior.
+The 2021-2022 proposed tax levy for voters’ approval is $493,127 which represents an increase of $7,069 over the current year.
+Copies of the budget are available in the library and a special information meeting on the budget will be held online Monday, March 1 at 6:30 p.m.
+To receive the link to attend the virtual meeting, email email@example.com

-Voter registration forms are available in the library now and absentee ballot applications will be available on March 9.
+The library is temporarily closed for cleaning due to a staff member testing positive for Covid-19.
+It will reopen on February 22.
+Voter registration forms will be available then and absentee ballot applications will be available on March 9.
 Eligible voters must be registered either with the school or with the county Board of Elections for the general election.
-For more information on the vote, visit the library any time or call 651-7659.
-Library hours are: 10 a.m. – 8 p.m.
-Monday – Thursday; 10 a.m. – 5 p.m.
-Friday and Saturday; 12 noon – 5 p.m. on Sunday.
+For more information on the vote, visit the library any time, call 651-7659, or visit www.floridapubliclibrary.org.
+Library hours are: 10 a.m. – 7 p.m.
+Monday – Thursday; 10 a.m. – 4 p.m.
+Friday and Saturday; 12 noon – 4 p.m. on Sunday.